 The Principal equal opportunity (EO)/ On-the-Job Training (OJT) Program Officer has the responsibility to set project goals, review applications, provide technical assistance, and monitor goal achievement.
-Aryeri Batista was designated Principal EO Officer/OJT program in September of 2017.
+The position is currently vacant, a request to fill the position has been submitted and is being processed.